Charles Wood (composer)

-Career
+Early life and education

 Born in Vicars' Hill in the Cathedral precincts of Armagh, Ireland, Charles was the fifth child and third son of Charles Wood Sr. and Jemima Wood.
 The boy was a treble chorister in the choir of the nearby St. Patrick's Cathedral (Church of Ireland).
 His father sang tenor as a stipendiary 'Gentleman' or 'Lay Vicar Choral' in the Cathedral choir and was also the Diocesan Registrar of the church.
 He was a cousin of Irish composer Ina Boyle.
+The organist and composer William G Wood (1859-1895), also associated with Cambridge, was his elder brother.

 Wood received his early education at the Cathedral Choir School and also studied organ with two organists and masters of the Boys of Armagh Cathedral, Robert Turle and his successor Dr Thomas Marks.
 In 1883 he became one of fifty inaugural class members of the Royal College of Music, studying composition with Charles Villiers Stanford and Charles Hubert Hastings Parry primarily, and horn and piano secondarily.
-Following four years of training, he continued his studies at Selwyn College, Cambridge, through 1889, where he began teaching harmony and counterpoint.
+Following four years of training, he continued his studies at Selwyn College, Cambridge until 1889.

+Teaching career

+He began teaching harmony and counterpoint at Selwyn College.
 In 1889 he attained a teaching position at Gonville and Caius College, Cambridge, first as organ scholar and then as fellow in 1894, becoming their first director of music and organist.
 He was instrumental in the reflowering of music at the college, though more as a teacher and organiser of musical events than as composer.
 After Stanford died in 1924, Wood assumed his mentor's vacant role as Professor of Music at the University of Cambridge.

 According to his successor at Cambridge, Edward J Dent, as a teacher of composition, Wood "was surpassed only by Stanford himself [and] as a teacher of counterpoint and fugue he was unequalled".
 His pupils at Cambridge included Ralph Vaughan Williams, Nicholas Gatty, Arthur Bliss, Cecil Armstrong Gibbs and W Denis Browne.
-Dent says that, because Stanford did not reside in Cambridge, Wood took on the real burden on teaching for many years before his own election as Professor of Music, by which time his health was already undermined.
+Dent says that, because Stanford did not reside in Cambridge, Wood took on the real burden of teaching for many years before his own election as Professor of Music, by which time his health was already undermined.
 He died in July 1926 after only two years in the post.

 Personal life

 He married Charlotte Georgina Wills-Sandford, daughter of William Robert Wills-Sandford, of Castlerea, County Roscommon, Ireland, on 17 March 1898.
 They had two sons and three daughters, including Lieutenant Patrick Bryan Sandford Wood R.A.F.
 (1899-1918), who was killed in an aircraft accident during the First World War and is buried at Taranto, Italy.
 The family's address in Cambridge was 17, Cranmer Road.

-He is buried at the Parish of the Ascension Burial Ground in Cambridge, together with his wife.
+Wood is buried at the Parish of the Ascension Burial Ground in Cambridge, together with his wife.
 There is a memorial to him in the north aisle at St Patrick's Cathedral, Armagh.